claireaoi/Alola/README.md

 This project is very open to new ideas, feedbacks and contributions, so everyone is welcome to reach us.
 More specifically:

-- Are you an amateur, student or professionnal with an idea for a workshop that could be adapted for children who don´t speak the same language ?
+)- Are you an amateur, student or professionnal with an idea for a workshop that could be adapted for children who don´t speak the same language ?
 May it be a draft of an idea, or ready-made, we would be very grateful if you share it for our open-source.
-Go towards the Workshop repository (...), read the HowtoProposeaWorkshop, and just go for it. :)
+Read the [HowtoContribute](./HowtoContribute.md), and then you would be able to had your proposition in the Workshops repo. :)

 - Are you an organisation, a volunteer or an educator and wanna organise a workshop?
 Find our activities on our platform, ready to download.